eugenia1984/english/free_code_camp_english/09-learn-how-to-discuss-roles-and-responsabilities.md

 # <img width="48" height="48" src="https://img.icons8.com/emoji/48/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> 09 - Learn how to discuss roles and responsabilities

-- DIALOGUE 1: Present Perfect Tense,  in + someone's early/late + numbers, describing, have/has been + verb -ing
+- DIALOGUE 1: Present Perfect Tense,  in + someone's early/late + numbers, describing, have/has been + verb -ing, Word is...

 ---